allmaps/allmaps/apps/cli/README.md

 Most CLI commands accept one or more files as input.
 You can supply these files in two ways:

 - Supplied at the end of the command using their full or relative paths.
-In the CLI's help output, this is shown as `[files...]`.
+In the CLI's help output, this is shown as `[files...]`: `allmaps annotation generate path/to/my-georeferenced-map.json`
 - Using the standard input (stdin).
-You can pipe the contents of the input files to the Allmaps CLI.
+You can pipe the contents of the input files to the Allmaps CLI: `cat path/to/my-georeferenced-map.json | allmaps annotation generate`

 Commands that require SVG input only accept one file, commands that require JSON or points input accept multiple files.

+> [!NOTE]
+> The `allmaps parse` and `allmaps generate` commands (see below) parse [Georeference Annotations](https://preview.iiif.io/api/georef/extension/georef/) to and generate them from the data format called a **'Georeferenced Map'**.
+This is the format Allmaps uses internally to describe a map (See [@allmaps/annotation](../../packages/annotation/)).
+>
+> For all CLI commands where the input in one or more Georeference Annotations, the input can also be Georeferenced Maps!

-Output can be stored by redirecting stdout using: `allmaps <command> <options> [files ...] > outputFile.json`
+Output can be stored by redirecting stdout using: `allmaps annotation generate path/to/my-georeferenced-map.json > my-georeferenced-annotation.json`

-If you're running MacOS, you can use [pbcopy](https://osxdaily.com/2007/03/05/manipulating-the-clipboard-from-the-command-line/) to copy the generated Georeference Annotation to your clipboard: `allmaps <command> <options> [files ...] | pbcopy`
+If you're running MacOS, you can use [pbcopy](https://osxdaily.com/2007/03/05/manipulating-the-clipboard-from-the-command-line/) to copy the generated Georeferenced Map to your clipboard: `allmaps annotation generate path/to/my-georeferenced-map.json | pbcopy`

 ### Parse and generate Georeference Annotations